inpsyde/wp-translation-downloader/docs/Configuration.md

 }
 ```

-With the above configuration any package having `library` type will have translations installed in
+By using the above configuration, any package having `library` type will have translations installed in
 `./public/languages/some-folder/`.
 And any package having `custom-type` type will have translations installed in `./public/languages/custom/`.
 (Paths relative to root package's root folder).